Advocating for the Accused

 - High risk – pose a threat to commit a sexual offense

-Offenders will either be required to register for life or for 10 years.
+Offenders will either be required to register for life or ten years.
 Sex crimes that warrant lifetime registration include sexual assault, child pornography, sexual abuse of a child, human trafficking, incest, and other sexual crimes against minors.
-Sex crimes that require registration for 10 years include indecent exposure (first offense), bestiality, prostitution, and soliciting a minor online.
+Sex crimes requiring ten years of registration include indecent exposure (first offense), bestiality, prostitution, and soliciting a minor online.

-Do not hesitate to speak to a defense lawyer immediately if you have been accused of a sex crime.
-The sooner you get an attorney on your case, the quicker we can get started on your next steps.
+Do not hesitate to speak to a Bryan/College Station defense lawyer immediately if you have been accused of a sex crime.
+The sooner you get a Bryan/College Station sex crimes attorney on your case, the quicker we can get started on your next steps.
 As a former detective and police officer, Attorney Andreski knows what the prosecutor will look for to convict you and can more strategically combat those accusations.

 Available 24 Hours a Day, 7 Days a Week